-2.2.1.1.
-Voxel-wise comparison.
+Voxel-wise comparison

 First, we evaluated similarity based on a whole-brain voxel-wise comparison of the two result maps.
-First, we binarized both maps, that is, treated significant voxels as 1's and non-significant voxels as 0's and calculated the Jaccard similarity coefficient (Jaccard, 1901; Maitra, 2010) as well as the sensitivity and precision.
-Jaccard coefficient was calculated as the intersection of all significant voxels between CM and MC divided by the union of significant voxels (Eq.
-(1)).
+First, we binarized both maps, i.e., treated significant voxels as 1's and non-significant voxels as 0's and calculated the Jaccard similarity coefficient (Jaccard, 1901; Maitra, 2010) as well as the sensitivity and precision.
+Jaccard coefficient was calculated as the intersection of all significant voxels between CM and MC divided by the union of significant voxels (Equation (1)).

+322

-$$Jaccard\ coefficient = \frac{CM \cap MC}{CM \cup MC} \tag{1}$$
+$$Jaccard coefficient = \frac{CM \cap MC}{CM \cup MC}$$

+(1)

-Sensitivity was assessed by calculating the intersection of all significant voxels between CM and MC divided by all significant voxels of CM (Eq.
-(2)).
+Sensitivity was assessed by calculating the intersection of all significant voxels between CM and MC divided by all significant voxels of CM (Equation (2)).
 This metric reflects how well the MC reveals voxels that are also significant in the CM analysis.